 Your event fills to capacity.
 Your article gets accepted into a magazine.
 You are asked to teach at a big industry conference and to do a keynote address.
-You receive an unexpected delivery – two crates of your
+You receive an unexpected delivery – some fantastic products from brands you know and admire.

 To top it off, two of your clients email to share how your work has changed their lives and how much they anticipate and enjoy your time together.
 They’ll be at your upcoming event, too.